 If you receive an email or text from what looks like FedEx, UPS, or USPS asking you to enter personal information to learn more about the package, don’t enter anything.

 Consider using a password manager to create secure passwords for all of your accounts.

 During the holidays, unexpected or strange charges may be the first sign your card has been stolen.
 You can sign up for real time alerts from Powell Valley Bank so you can be alerted of all charges coming through.

 Powell Valley National Bank wishes everyone a safe and wonderful holiday season!
 If you believe your financial information may have been compromised, contact your bank immediately.
-Click here for PVNB Debit Card Support Numbers.
+Click here for PVB Debit Card Support Numbers.